Cappadocia

 The porous stone that forms the cave homes in the region is ancient compressed volcanic ash and naturally “breathes”, providing excellent ventilation.
 These rock hewn homes stay refreshingly cool in the hot Turkish summers and offer perfect insulation during the cold months.

 Cappadocia is full of cave hotels, and this is a must if you want to experience one of the most unique offerings of the region.
-These hotels are plentiful, charming and often utilize traditional Anatolian designs.
+These hotels are plentiful, and charming, often utilizing traditional Anatolian designs.

 Dinner and sunset at Seten in Goreme

-I ate at Seten my first night in Goreme, because it had been recommended by the owner of the hotel where I was staying.
-I loved it so much I came back with friends later in the week.
-The view at sunset and the ambiance are incredible, the staff and cuisine were amazing.
+I ate at Seten on my first night in Goreme because it had been recommended by the owner of the hotel where I was staying.
+I loved it so much that I came back with friends later in the week.
+The view at sunset and the ambiance were unforgettable, and the staff and cuisine were incredible.

 If I could recommend anything for travelers to the region, it would be the traditional Cappadocian dish and staple of Anatolian Cuisine, Testi Kebab or “jug kebab” which is named after the terra cotta jug in which it is cooked.
 When served, the dish must be cracked open and the marinated ingredients are then poured out on the plate.